 The center is widely known for its legacy programs addressing reconciliation with Islam, faith and globalization, and ethics and spirituality in the workplace.
 Its mission is currently focused on three major programs.

-The God and Human Flourishing program is dedicated to cultivating and resourcing a new theological movement grounded in the conviction that Jesus Christ is the key to human ﬂourishing.
+The Christ and Human Flourishing program is dedicated to cultivating and resourcing a new theological movement grounded in the conviction that Jesus Christ is the key to human ﬂourishing.

 The Life Worth Living program is an effort to revive critical discussion in universities and the broader culture about the most important question of our lives: What is a life worth living?
 Through its undergraduate course, student fellows program, and campus events, the program facilitates conversation across important and enduring lines of difference on questions of meaning and purpose.